Skip to main content

 Does FreeBackgroundCheck verify who is searching for my data?

 No. There is no identity verification, account creation, or payment required to search.
-This anonymity means you have no way to know who has viewed your profile or why.
-Unlike FCRA-regulated services, free sites have no obligation to track or disclose who accesses your records.
+Unlike FCRA-regulated services, free sites have no obligation to track or disclose who accesses your records, so you have no way to know who has viewed your profile or why.

 Also Remove Yourself From